Exploring active learning in physics with ISLE-based modules in high school: Our integrated approach: ISLE methodology and new digital technologies

 Our instructional design, based on AAPT guidelines \cite{AAPT2014} and NGSS practices \cite{NGSS} and inspired by the formulation of categories in Bloom's Revised Taxonomy \cite{Bloom_revised}, emphasises three fundamental learning goals.

 \begin{itemize}

+\item Conceptual Knowledge: For this learning goal, we focused specifically on three levels of Bloom's Revised Taxonomy: Remembering, Understanding, and Applying, which are appropriate for high school students.
+With regard to Remembering, students will be able to recall the physical concepts underpinning the proposed experiments.
+For Understanding, they will be able to explain, compare, and interpret these concepts.
+Finally, for Applying, they will be able to use this knowledge to solve simple experimental problems.

-\item Conceptual knowledge: Students will be able to recall the physical concepts underpinning the proposed experiments.
-They are able to apply this knowledge to solve experimental problems. \item Technical skills (in relation to iOLab): Students should be able to use the iOLab device and the phyphox application with smartphones, including setup, data collection and analysis, and problem solving. \item ISLE process: Students should be able to apply the ISLE methodology and development of scientific abilities \cite{Etkina2006Abilities}.
+\item Technical skills (in relation to iOLab): Students should be able to use the iOLab device and the phyphox application with smartphones, including setup, data collection and analysis, and problem solving. \item ISLE process: Students should be able to apply the ISLE methodology and development of scientific abilities \cite{Etkina2006Abilities}.
 Specifically, they should formulate multiple explanations for the observed patterns.
 They should test these by designing experiments, collecting, and representing data.
 Finally, they should be able to apply the knowledge gained to determine the value of some physical quantities. \end{itemize}